a-schmidtlab/agent-based-sim/README.md

 ## Status

-✅ Fully functional - Ready for educational use!
+Project status: stable; suitable for educational use.

 ## Features